 Portman, Nortman, Uhrman and Ohanian are the four co-founders of the club.

-After Portman and Nortman met to discuss the possibility of purchasing a women's soccer team - the "Black Swan" actress is an avid fan of the sport - Nortman suggested that the actress reach out to her fellow Hollywood friends to watch a U.S. Women's National Team game in 2019.
+After Portman and Nortman met to discuss the possibility of purchasing a women's soccer team - the 'Black Swan' actress is an avid fan of the sport - Nortman suggested that the actress reach out to her fellow Hollywood friends to watch a USWNT game in 2019.

-Uzo Aduba, Jennifer Garner, Eva Longoria and Jessica Chastain accompanied Portman to the USWNT game, which got the ball rolling.
+Uzo Aduba, Jennifer Garner, Eva Longoria and Jessica Chastain accompanied Portman to the match, which got the ball rolling.
 Portman's interest in the sport eventually became a business venture after more conversations with Nortman, and the two forged a partnership to bring Angel City FC to life.

 In addition to the likes of Aduba, Garner, Longoria and Chastain, other high-profile founding members (who are credited as founding investors on the official club website) of the side include former and current athletes like Serena Williams, Billie Jean King, Julie Foudy, Mia Hamm, Rachel Van Hollebeke, Shannon Boxx, Amanda Cromwell, Lorrie Fair, Ronnie Fair, Joy Fawcett, Angela Hucles, Shannon MacMillan, Tisha Venturini, Saskia Webber, Lauren Holiday, and Abby Wambach.

 Other Hollywood names who serve as founding members are America Ferrera, Jennifer Garner, late-night host James Corden and YouTube stars Lilly Singh and Casey Neistat.

 More names have been added to the list over time, such as WNBA star Candace Parker, former NHL defenceman P. K. Subban and NFL quarterback Matthew Stafford, who won the Super Bowl in 2022 with the LA Rams.Getty